What is a Tier 1 Sex Offender?

-- You were convicted for a crime listed in sections (s), (u), or (w) of Mich.
+- You were a convicted sex offender for a crime listed in sections (s), (u), or (w) of Mich.
 Comp.
-Laws § 28.722 as a juvenile aged less than 14 years at the time of the offense.
+Laws § 28.722 as a juvenile aged less than 14 years at the time of the offense

-- You were registered under Michigan’s Sex Offender Registry Act before July 1, 2011, but registration is no longer required.
+- You were a registered sex offender under Michigan’s Sex Offender Registry Act before July 1, 2011, but sex offender registration is no longer required

 It is important to note that meeting any of the above scenarios does not automatically guarantee that you’ll get your name removed from the PSOR.
-Factors such as completing a sex offender treatment program may also be taken into account when approving your petition.
+Factors, such as completing a sex offenders treatment program, may also be taken into account when approving your petition.